SuddenlySuddenly/rsschool-cv/cv.md

 ## My Purpose

 I want to learn the basics of *Front-End Development* and continue my personal growth.
+In the near future i want to find a job in this sphere.

 ## Soft Skills